 Let us be grateful to people who make us happy; they are the charming gardeners who make our souls blossom.Marcel Proust

 Every meal is a good time to offer thanks and gratitude to the giver of all our blessings.
 Here are four Bible verses that are especially appropriate as part of Thanksgiving grace.
-If you get nervous praying aloud, or, worse, if even the thought of doing so makes you queasy, you’ll find lots of help in How to Say Grace Amazingly Well This Thanksgiving and Any Time.
+If you get nervous praying aloud, you’ll find lots of help in How to Say Grace Amazingly Well This Thanksgiving and Any Time.

 You will be enriched in every way to be generous in every way, which through us will produce thanksgiving to God.